badsyntax/playwright-test-repo/README.md

 # `@playwright/test` issue with ES modules

-An example repo showing issues when trying to important an ES Module from your `@playwright/test` test file and a workaround.
+An example repo showing issues when importing an ES Module in your `@playwright/test` test file, and a workaround.

 ## Getting Started